hnakamur/rustc-deb/src/doc/trpl/installing-rust.md

 The first step to using Rust is to install it!
 There are a number of ways to install Rust, but the easiest is to use the `rustup` script.
-If you're on Linux or a Mac, all you need to do is this (note that you don't need to type in the `$`s, they just indicate the start of each command):
+If you're on Linux or a Mac, all you need to do is this:

+> Note: you don't need to type in the `$`s, they just indicate the start of
+> each command.
+You’ll see many tutorials and examples around the web that
+> follow this convention: `$` for commands run as your regular user, and
+> `#` for commands you should be running as an administrator.

 ```bash
 $ curl -sf -L https://static.rust-lang.org/rustup.sh | sh